hexie1995/Sequential-Link-Prediction/Readme.md

 </div>

-### To run the benchmarking methods mentioned in the paper individually
+<h2 align="center">To run the benchmarking methods mentioned in the paper individually </h2>

 For E-LSTM-D: